OmniLayer/spec/README.md

 Note to users: please make sure your proposed use case is legal in your jurisdiction!!

 ## Distributed Exchange
+[???
+SHOULD DEX 1.0 BE CALLED A MARKETPLACE RATHER THAN AN EXCHANGE BECAUSE A BUYER ACCEPTS A PARTICULAR SELL OFFER.
+THERE'S NO AUTOMATED MATCHING OF ASKS & BIDS]

 The Omni Protocol allows users to trade coins without trusting a centralized website.
 When trading Omni Protocol-based tokens for bitcoins, there is an extra step in the process because it isn't possible to automatically match bids with asks, since we can't force the bidder to send bitcoins when a matching ask is found.
 When trading Omni Tokens for other Omni Protocol currencies, bids and asks are matched automatically.